 I believe that a holistic practitioner is not defined by the products they use, but in the process they follow to select them.
 This is the difference between suggesting a nervine herb to someone by random, versus sitting down with them and running a comprehensive consultation to determine which remedy would suit them best on the individual level.

-In the Evolutionary Herbalism model, a truly holistic practitioner is one who knows how to unite the physical, energetic, and spiritual properties of a plant together with the whole person.
-Through using herbs to connect the physical, emotional, mental, and spiritual attributes of a person, you can help someone experience transformative healing.
+In the Evolutionary Herbalism model, a truly holistic practitioner is one who knows how to unite the physical, energetic, and spiritual properties of a plant together with these aspects of a person.
+Through selecting and using herbs in this way, you can help someone experience transformative healing.

 This is easier said than done.
-After all, people are complex, plants are complicated, and it can feel difficult to understand each one at depth, let alone how they might work together to provide an altogether different synergistic result.
-Medical astrology is an organized system that helps you understand this process and predict outcomes of health in your practice.
+After all, people are complex, and so are plants.
+To understand just one can be a mammoth task, let alone how they might work together to provide an altogether different synergistic result.
+Medical astrology is an organized system that helps you understand this process and predict potential health outcomes in your practice.

 Medical astrology is an incredibly powerful tool that can transform your herbalism practice and make it one that is truly holistic.
 After all, you can’t get much more “whole-istic” than considering the cosmos in how you work with people and plants!
 This tradition offers a strong framework for you to operate from, assisting you in understanding the whole person, the whole plant, and how these two entities interact to produce a synergistic response.

 While it’s easy to find your birth chart, also known as the natal chart, it takes time to learn how to read it.
 For those who are unfamiliar with this term, your birth chart is a visual representation of where the planets and signs of these archetypal forces were present at the time of your birth.
 These forces impress their influence on you, not just in personality, but in your corporeal form, by influencing your constitution, organ system strengths, weaknesses, and your predispositions to disease and imbalance.